SpudMonkey7k/neopets-flash-fix-VM/README.md

 9. If you start running out of memory, it's probably because you let Fiddler run too long while watching Youtube / streaming.
 Restart Fiddler and you should be fine.
 10. If you have issues where the keyboard input isn't working, like in Faerie Bubbles, or Kiko Racing, you are probably running the Flash games in the 32-bit browser.
 Close Pale Moon, and restart it from the 64-bit installation.

+### Pale Moon default installation locations:

-Pale Moon 64-bit default location: c:\Program Files\Pale Moon\palemoon.exe
+1. Pale Moon 64-bit default location: c:\Program Files\Pale Moon\palemoon.exe
-Pale Moon 32-bit default location: c:\Program Files (x86)\Pale Moon\palemoon.exe
+2. Pale Moon 32-bit default location: c:\Program Files (x86)\Pale Moon\palemoon.exe

-# References / Thank yous
+# References / Thank you's

-1. Thank you to juvian for the original version of this guide, got me a good deal of the way there, and I was only able to make this based off their amazing work with Fiddler.
+1. Thank you to [juvian](https://github.com/juvian/neopets-flash-fix) for the original version of this guide, got me a good deal of the way there, and I was only able to make this based off their amazing work with Fiddler.
-2. Thank you to andkon.com, their amazing [FAQ](http://andkon.com/arcade/faq.php) is the first resource I found, which got me going early.
+2. Thank you to andkon.com: their amazing [FAQ](http://andkon.com/arcade/faq.php) is the first resource I found, which got me going early.
 3. [andkon.com](http://andkon.com/arcade/faq.php) also has a "SECURITY CONSCIOUS WALKTHROUGH" on the linked page, which proves the authenticity and source of all provided binaries.
 (The linked binaries herein come from archive.org's adobe mirror)